maniospas/Blombly/README.md

 - [X] Nameless gather (similar to Python's list comphrehension)
 - [x] Clarified error handling (progress: errors as values, `fail` on side-effect failure, `do`)
 - [ ] **Minimum size structs** (design progress: going to remove use-once variables which will remove all _bb intermediates)
+- [ ] Fast error handling
+- [ ] Re-enable threading for the final computational model